kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Ahto City

 - Exit the Ebon Hawk
+  - Start running down the hall by holding run backwards, then run back left just after the load
-  - Mash Bastila and Zaalbar's interruptions
+  - Mash Bastila's interruption
   - *Force: Cast Burst of Speed*
+  - Mash Zaalbar's interruption
   - *Party: Add T3 when prompted*
     - Bringing a party member skips a Selkath announcement when leaving the docking bay
     - Using T3 also avoids any additional interruptions for party dialogue